Austria immigration from India 2026 Red-White-Red Card RWR EUR 3465 EU Blue Card EUR 55678 shortage occupations points system PR

 • You must be insured by health insurance for those five years.

-• Module 2 of the Integration Agreement must be fulfilled, which involves achieving a B1 level of German.
+• Module 2 of the Integration Agreement must be fulfilled (B1 level German).

 Eligibility for Austrian PR